Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Method

-The generation of lemmas is first carried out in natural language, i.e., the system initially produces each lemma in natural language.
-This is because the informal reasoning LLM has stronger mathematical reasoning capabilities.
-Once these lemmas have been generated in natural language, they are then converted into formal form using an LLM specialized in autoformalization, such as Kimina-Autoformalizer-7B~\citep{wang2025kiminaproverpreviewlargeformal}.
-Note that at this stage, only the assumptions and conclusions of the lemmas are formalized; their proofs are not yet constructed, and a \texttt{sorry} placeholder is inserted instead.
-Here, too, Lean is used to verify the syntactic correctness of the formalized statements, and they are regenerated iteratively until they become syntactically valid.
-These formally stated lemmas are then proved using the proof construction process described in \Sec{direct_proving}, where the proof process is guided by informal reasoning along with feedback from Lean.
+The system first generates lemmas in natural language to leverage the informal LLM's stronger mathematical reasoning.
+These lemmas are then converted into formal statements by a formalizer model, which formalizes only their assumptions and conclusions with no proof attempt.
+Lean is also used here to verify the syntactic correctness of the formalized statements, which are regenerated until they become valid.
+These formally stated lemmas are then proved using the proof construction process described in \cref{sec:direct_proving}.